rowanmanning/jserve/README.md

     -c, --content-type <content-type>  the Content-Type header to send when serving JSON.
 Default: application/json -i, --indentation <level>          The number of spaces or tabs to use for JSON indentation.
-Default: 4 -t, --templates <path>             The path to look for template files in
+Default: 4 -t, --templates <path>             The path to look for template files in -n, --name <name>                  The name of the server, used in template headings.
+Default: JServe
 ```

 Run JServe on port `1234`: